Windows 10 Desktop Disappeared. How to Fix It?

 Start Explorer Process

 File Explorer (formerly known as Windows Explorer) displays the hierarchical structure of files, folders, and drives on the computer.
-It also shows any network drives that have been mapped to drive letters.
-Using Windows Explorer, you can copy, move, rename, and search for files and folders.
 According to some users, starting File Explorer fixes the missing desktop/icons problem on their Windows operating systems.
 To try this, you will need to run Task Manager.

 In the Task Manager window, click "More details" if needed, and then click "File" and select "Run new task".